Sensei Kunshu

-Sensei Kunshu (センセイ君主) is a Japanese manga series by Momoko Kouda.
+Sensei Kunshu (センセイ君主) is a Japanese manga series by Momoko Kōda.
 Sensei Kunshu was serialized in the monthly shōjo manga magazine Bessatsu Margaret from July 13, 2013 to June 13, 2017.
 A live-action film adaptation of the same name was released on August 1, 2018.

 Plot

-Ayuha Samaru, a straightforward, hardworking high school student, falls in love with Yoshitaka Hiromitsu, who helps her out one day at a restaurant.
+Ayuha Samaru, a straightforward, hard-working high school student, falls in love with Yoshitaka Hiromitsu, who helps her out one day at a restaurant.
 The next day, she discovers that Mr. Hiromitsu is a new substitute teacher filling in for her homeroom teacher at school.
-Ayuha believes that she and Mr. Hiromitsu are destined to become lovers and decides to persistently pursue him romantically.
+Ayuha believes that she and Mr. Hiromitsu are destined to become lovers and decides to pursue him romantically.